 Día de los Muertos, or Day of the Dead, is a lively holiday blending Indigenous Mexican beliefs and traditions with the Catholic celebrations of All Saints’ Day and All Souls’ Day.
 With roots in rituals dating back 3,000 years to pre-Columbian Mesoamerica, Día de los Muertos is observed across Latin America and in Latino communities worldwide.

 Explore the unique history, traditions, and expressions of this celebration of life and death.
 Learn about the ofrendas (offerings) at the center of the festivities.
 These ornate and colorful altars honor the dead (and encourage them to join the party!) with bright yellow marigolds, food, drinks, and photos.
-Discover the origins of the iconic smiling calacas y calaveras (skeletons and skulls) that are seen on candy, masks, dolls, and more across parades, vigils, and gatherings.
+Discover the origins of the iconic smiling (skeletons and skulls) that are seen on candy, masks, and dolls across parades, vigils, and gatherings.